Attributes

 Attributes can be one of the following:

-A single identifier must be given to an element, and it must be unique amongst other elements.
-Multiple classes can be given to an element, and classes can be shared between elements.
+Only a single identifier can be given to an element, and it must be unique amongst other elements.
+Multiple classes can be given to an element, and classes can be shared between elements, for example there might multiple .paragraph elements, but only one #introduction.

 Key-value and flag attributes can be any of those defined in Actions or Special elements, or any valid HTML attribute.